andresmontoyab/Python/README.md

 # Python

-In this repository is going to be information related with Python lenguague
+In this repository is going to be information related with Python language

 ## Index